commsor/titanoboa/README.md

 Titanoboa is dual-licensed under either AGPL license or a Commercial license.

 **Clarification regarding AGPL licensing:**
-The AGPL license does not apply when Titanoboa server is used via its REST API.
 A program using Titanoboa via its standard REST API is not considered a derivative piece of work and thus does not have to have its source code released under AGPL linse.